 A fabulous lime marinade for chicken that’s perfect for a quick midweek meal and GREAT for grill outs!
 This marinade has a touch of sweet so the chicken caramelises, and the trick to getting depth of flavour in simple citrus marinades is to use fish or soy sauce for the saltiness.
-Accidentally healthy too, clocking in at just 316 calories per serve!
+Accidentally healthy too, this coriander / cilantro lime chicken clocks in at just 316 calories per serve!

 Monday’s recipe was Comfort Food Central (in case you missed it, it was Italian Baked Ziti with Sausage!).
 Dedicated to all those in the southern hemisphere with me, preparing for the arrival of winter.

-So to keep things fair for my friends in the northern hemisphere where the weather is warming up, here’s something in the spirit of summer: Lime Marinated Grilled Chicken. 🙂 (Or stovetop.
+So to keep things fair for my friends in the northern hemisphere where the weather is warming up, here’s something in the spirit of summer: Coriander / Cilantro Lime Chicken. 🙂 (Or stovetop.
 Whatever takes your fancy!)

 The trick with fresh citrus based marinades is getting depth of flavour.
 If you just use lime juice, salt and garlic, the flavour is quite flat and the chicken – especially if using chicken breast – will be really dry.